Best Taurus TX22 Accessories

 If one TandemKross Taurus TX22 Race Gun Kit* is good, two must be better, right?
 Well, I finally caved and got my own Taurus TX22, after doing some work on a friend’s TX22.
-And another friend that shoots with us wanted to upgrade his as well.
-As long as I was doing mine (they’re easy to upgrade), we decided we’d do his too.
+And another friend who shoots with us wanted to upgrade his as well.
+Since I was upgrading mine (they’re easy to upgrade), we decided to upgrade his too.
+Turns out I’m becoming quite familiar with Taurus TX22 accessories.

 While I got the black kit, my friend is partial to red.
 So we got one kit in each color, and I upgraded both.
 Not included in the TandemKross Taurus TX22 Race Gun Kit, but still worthy additions, we also added the Accelerator Thumb Ledge and Lightened Trigger Spring to both.
 All three pistols are now very close, but still different from each other.